aridjayarecipes/cutesrecipes.web.app/content/post/2158-easiest-way-to-prepare-favorite-easy-pumpkin-muffins.md

 1. White chocolate chips, dark chocolate chips, mint chocolate chips butterscotch chips, peanut butter chips, cinnamon chips, chopped almonds, chopped pecans, shredded coconut, raisins, shredded carrots or zucchini, mini marshmallows

 Divide batter evenly among muffin cups.
 Easy Pumpkin Muffins are the perfect fall breakfast or snack!
 Using Bisquick as a shortcut makes these just about the easiest pumpkin.
-Pumpkin puree, a little molasses, a pour of buttermilk, and a whole lot of pumpkin spice — that&#39;s how you take a Pumpkin Muffin Recipe from.
+Pumpkin puree, a little molasses, a pour of buttermilk, and a whole lot of pumpkin spice — that's how you take a Pumpkin Muffin Recipe from.
 A must have recipe, these easy pumpkin muffins are made from a cake mix, canned pumpkin and spices.

 So that is going to wrap it up for this special food easy pumpkin muffins recipe.
 Thank you very much for reading.
 I am sure that you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!